Critics' Choice Super Award for Best Actor in a Horror Series

 The Critics' Choice Super Award for Best Actor in a Horror Series, Limited Series or Made-for-TV Movie is an award presented by the Critics Choice Association to the best performance by an actor in a horror television series or TV Movie.

 This award was first presented in 2021 to Jensen Ackles for his role as Dean Winchester on Supernatural.
 The most nominated actor in this category is Mike Colter with four nominations.

-The current recipient of the award is Pedro Pascal for his role as Joel Miller in The Last of Us.
+The current recipient of the award is Matthew Rhys for his role as Tom Loftis in Widow's Bay.